xonming/aioresilience/README.md

 aioresilience provides **fully configurable** middleware and decorators for FastAPI, Sanic, and aiohttp with zero hardcoded values.

 **Key Features:**
-- ✅ All error messages configurable
+- All error messages configurable
-- ✅ All HTTP status codes configurable
+- All HTTP status codes configurable
-- ✅ All Retry-After headers configurable
+- All Retry-After headers configurable
-- ✅ Custom response factories for complete control
+- Custom response factories for complete control
-- ✅ Performance optimized (O(1) path exclusions)
-- ✅ 100% backward compatible

 See [INTEGRATIONS.md](INTEGRATIONS.md) for comprehensive guides.